In this article we’re looking at Rosineer heat press machines for producing rosin.

 There are heat press machines on Amazon describing themselves as ‘rosin heat press’ when they only have a single heating platen.
 You would be best to get one with dual heating platens, unless you were considering doing t-shirts as well!

 Rosin machines have small heat platens.
 They tend to be from 4 x 3 inches to 6 x 8 inches.
 You do not need a large heat press for pressing rosin – at least you don’t if it’s just for personal home use.
-If you were a rosin producing company, or thinking about that, you might need a commercial sized rosin machine like this beast.
+If you were a rosin producing company, or thinking about that, you might need a commercial sized rosin machine.

 Many rosin presses are pneumatic.
 This means they contain or are operated by gas or air.
 The cheaper pneumatic machines for sale on Amazon, like the Rosineer machines we’ll look at below, require air compressors to work.
 Pneumatic presses (or manual presses with hydraulics) can generally apply more pressure than a traditional t-shirt press.